WingedSeal/jmc/.github/ISSUE_TEMPLATE/typo_report.md

 ---
 name: Typo report
-about: 'Report simple mistyped. '
+about: "Report simple typo."
 title: "[TYPO]"
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

 ## Where

 [describe the location]

 ## From

 [original]

 ## To

 [correct version]

+**Screenshots**
+If applicable, add screenshots here.